Spain Tourist Visa

 When will ETIAS be implemented?

-ETIAS will launch in 2021 though the exact date has not been decided.
+ETIAS will launch at the end of 2022 though the exact date has not been decided.
 Once implemented, it will be obligatory for visitors from eligible countries to obtain an ETIAS Visa Waiver before traveling to Europe.